Clinical psychologist

 Qualifications

-To practise as a clinical psychologist in the UK you must be registered with the Health & Care Professions Council (HCPC), which involves training at Doctorate level.
+To practise as a clinical psychologist in the UK, you must be registered with the Health and Care Professions Council (HCPC).
+To be eligible for registration, you'll need to complete a Doctorate in Clinical Psychology that is approved by the HCPC and accredited by The British Psychological Society (BPS).

-To begin training you'll normally need Graduate Basis for Chartered Membership (GBC), which is achieved by completing a psychology degree or conversion course accredited by The British Psychological Society (BPS).
-For a full list of GBC qualifying courses see the BPS Accredited Psychology Courses.
+To begin training, you'll normally need Graduate Basis for Chartered Membership (GBC), which is achieved by completing a BPS-accredited psychology degree or conversion course.
+For a full list, see BPS Accredited Courses.

-You'll usually need a first class honours degree or a 2:1 (some courses will require an upper 2:1) to get a place on a Doctorate course.
-Some providers may accept a 2:2 (or a lower 2:1) if you have a relevant Masters or PhD.
-You'll also need relevant clinical/research work experience.
-For details of entry and work experience requirements, check with individual course providers.
+You'll usually need a first-class or 2:1 honours degree to get a place on a Doctorate course.
+Some universities may accept a 2:2 if you also have a relevant Masters or PhD.
+You'll also need relevant work experience in a clinical setting.
+For details on the amount and type of work experience you need, check with individual course providers.
+You'll also need to pass a criminal records check before being offered a place on a course.

-On successful completion of your Doctorate, you're eligible to apply for registration with the HCPC and chartered status with the BPS.
+On successful completion of your Doctorate, you'll be eligible register with the HCPC as a clinical psychologist and apply for chartered status with the BPS.

 Skills